-Material Considerations
+Material considerations

-Unlike vegetative or photovoltaic solutions, cool roofing frequently can be achieved cost-effectively within the confines of traditional rooftop applications.
-Today's reflective technologies can be found in our industry's most popular product categories such as coatings, mineral surfacings, single-ply thermoplastic membranes, metal roofing, modified bitumen membranes and many others.
-The adaptability of cool roofing technologies is a major reason why they are expected to dominate the sustainable roofing category in the decade ahead.
+Unlike vegetative or photovoltaic solutions, cool roofing frequently can be achieved cost effectively within the confines of traditional rooftop applications.
+Today's reflective technologies can be found in our industry's most popular product categories, such as coatings, mineral surfacings, single-ply thermoplastic membranes, metal roofing, modified-bitumen membranes, and many others.
+The adaptability of cool-roofing technologies is a major reason why they are expected to dominate the sustainable roofing category in the decade ahead.

-In addition, roofing material manufacturers are expected to develop original new approaches to achieving reflectivity and emissivity in response to the growing market demand for cool roofing. trade associations such as the Cool Metal Roofing Coalition (CMRA) and the Reflective Roof Coating Institute (RRCI) have been formed to educate the industry regarding different approaches to cool roofing technology.
-Clearly, the roofing industry is moving rapidly forward to meet the challenge and the opportunity presented by today's energy concerns.
+In addition, roofing material manufacturers are expected to develop original new approaches to achieving reflectivity and emissivity, in response to the growing market demand for cool roofing.
+Industry trade associations are already actively promoting and monitoring development of cool roofing alternatives.
+In 2004 the Asphalt Roofing Manufacturers Association (ARMA) formed a task group to monitor cool roofing issues.
+A year earlier the Roof Coating Manufacturers Association (RCMA) formed the White Coating Council to help promote cool roofing solutions.
+The NRCA has embraced reflectivity and emissivity in its new SpecRight Program.
+Other industrial trade associations, such as the Cool Metal Roofing Coalition (CMCA) and the Reflective Roof Coating Institute (RRCI), have been formed to educate the industry regarding different approaches to cool roofing technology.
+Clearly, our industry is moving rapidly forward to meet the challenge and the opportunity presented by today's energy concerns.